raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 title: Basic full working example
 ---

-This example code will capture 1 photo and 5 readings from the magnetometer sensor before logging the data to file.
-Add more code to capture more images and sensor data to maximise the 10 minutes available for your team.
+This example code captures one photo and five readings from the magnetometer, then saves the data to a file.

+You can adapt the code to capture more images and sensor readings, making the most of the 10 minutes available to your team.

 `main.py`